apeterson91/website/content/post/causal_inference_one/index.md

 There's more to be said here, as confounding often rears its' head in surprising ways.
 However, we'll stop here, leaving further examples for the textbook and turn our attention now to selection bias.

-# Selection Bias: The unseen filter
+# Selection Bias: The Unseen Filter

 Selection bias refers to the bias or inaccuracy introduced to a causal effect estimate as a consequence for how the sample population is chosen or *selected*.
 In our ice cream store example, suppose that our chocolate ice cream is really bad.
 So bad in fact that that it makes costumer's less likely to fill out